Eureka3301/StrainCraft/README.md

 # StrainCraft
 This is a small program that deals with raw data from the Rigol DS oscilloscope recording signals from the wheatstone bridges on the SHPB.

-* Extra calibration via striker speed can be added.

-* The program classes have a big mess in positional and keyword arguments.
-There is a great miscellaneous in filenames, workdirs and parameters.
-* Right now it is the best version I could assemble.

 ---

-## mySHPB_lib.py
+## mySHPBlib.py
 It is the heart of the program.
 It contains the class **specimen** that corresponds to one tested specimen.
+The class can be constructed through file of oscilloscope.
+(but there is an option to load syncronised pulses **dfP**)

 All the processed info can be stored in this class for further consideration of this objects in whatever combinations.
-For this purpose (as the specimens are mostly tested in series) the **expSeries** class is built.
+For this purpose (as the specimens are mostly tested in series) the **journal** class is built.
+The class can be constructed by reading experimental notes from notebook.
+The records can be merged, dropped and whatever needed by corresponding procedures.

 ---